vikrantwiz02/Fusion-Backend-Models-README/complete_globals_module_system_part1.md

 **Part 3**: Feedback, Issue, and ModuleAccess systems **Part 4**: View functions and business logic implementation **Part 5**: API architecture and integration patterns

-Would you like me to continue with Part 2?